aaronpriven/Array-2D-pm/README.md

     If an entry in the array is undefined, it will still be passed to the callback.

-    In void context, alters the original object.
-Otherwise, creates a new Array::2D object and returns the object.

     For each invocation of the callback, @\_ is set to the row and column indexes (0-based).